Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 First of all, it is obviously expected that, for any concept of Stackelberg equilibrium, the value of the leader will be lower than her value in the first-best case, introduced as a reference in \Cref{lem:first-best}, since in this scenario the leader can directly choose the optimal effort of the follower.
 It is also expected that the more available information the leader can use to implement her strategy, the higher the value she will obtain, which translates mathematically into the following inequalities

-\todo[inline]{Why should it be true in general that $V_{\rm L}^{\rm AOL} \leq V_{\rm L}^{\rm CL}$?
-Purely in terms of `information' the filtration generated by $W$ is larger than the one generated by $X$.} In the context of our simple example, our first finding is that the Stackelberg equilibrium, and hence the associated values for the leader and the follower, coincide for both the adapted open-loop (\Cref{sss:AOL}) and the adapted feedback (\Cref{sss:AF}) information structures.
+In the context of our simple example, our first finding is that the Stackelberg equilibrium, and hence the associated values for the leader and the follower, coincide for both the adapted open-loop (\Cref{sss:AOL}) and the adapted feedback (\Cref{sss:AF}) information structures.
 This might reflect how the additional information under the feedback structure is counterbalanced by the global dominance of the open-loop strategies.
-Regarding the value of the leader in the ACLM information structure (\Cref{sss:ACLM}), strict inequalities with respect to the values in the AOL and ACL cases can be obtained for specific choices of the parameters $a_\circ,b_\circ,c_{\rm L}$, and $c_{\rm F}$.
+Regarding the value of the leader in the ACLM-$\bar{K}$ information structure (\Cref{sss:ACLM}), strict inequalities with respect to the values in the AOL and ACL cases can be obtained for specific choices of the model parameters.
 Namely, we assume in \Cref{lemma-ACLM} that